Key features of the BeSafe iZi Flex Fix high-back booster

 Tell us about its safety features?

-The BeSafe iZi Flex Fix is packed full of safety features, and the brand claims it to be the first high-backed booster to conform with the new – more stringent – i-Size regulation.
+The BeSafe iZi Flex Fix is packed full of safety features, and the brand claims it is the first high-backed booster to conform with the new – more stringent – i-Size regulation.
 According to the manufacturer, the seat has three levels of side impact protection.

 What do you think of the size of the car seat?

-The iZi Flex Fix is designed to be slimline and can be adapted to fit more seats or people in a car.
-The SIP+ bumpers can be used just on the door size, for example, and the integrated SIP bumpers can also be removed on the side facing the inside of the car for extra space.
-The dimensions of the seat are 42x52x64 cm (in its lowest position and including its integrated SIP bumpers).
+The iZi Flex Fix is designed to be slimline and can be adapted to fit more seats or people in a car – something much appreciated by customers of Natural Baby Shower as it meant they could fit three seats in the back.
+The SIP+ bumpers can be used just on the door side, for example, and the integrated SIP bumpers can also be removed on the side facing the inside of the car for extra space.
+The dimensions of the seat are 42x52x64cm (in its lowest position and including its integrated SIP bumpers).
 Its width without the SIP bumpers is 44cm.

-Will your children fit in it until they are 12 years (36kg) do you think?
+Will your children fit in it until they are 12 years old (36kg), do you think?

 The BeSafe iZi Flex Fix does seem quite slimline, but equally it’s not too restrictive with the innovative headrest.
 It also doesn’t have any ‘horns’ or armrest (as the brand reckons these often lead to the wrong installation), so I do think it will accommodate a growing child really well.